June 14, 1967: Launch

 Mariner 5 found that although Venus does not have a magnetic field, the dense daylight ionosphere produces a bow shock that deflects the solar wind around the planet.
 The ultraviolet photometer detected a hydrogen corona (as found by the Soviet Venera 4) but no oxygen emission.

 Mariner 5’s instruments indicated that the planet’s surface temperature and pressure were 981 degrees Fahrenheit (527 degrees Celsius) and 75 to 100 atmospheres, respectively—which countered the Soviet claim that its Venera 4 spacecraft had managed to transmit from the planet’s surface.

 The encounter with Venus deflected the spacecraft toward the Sun, and Mariner 5 entered solar orbit with parameters ranging from 0.579 AU and 0.735 AU.

 On Dec.
 4, 1967, NASA lost contact with the spacecraft, although controllers briefly regained contact on Oct.
 14, 1968.
-The spacecraft did not transmit any further telemetry and NASA eventually stopped attempts (on Nov.
-5, 1968) to communicate with the vehicle, now in heliocentric orbit.
+The spacecraft did not transmit any additional telemetry and NASA stopped trying to contact the spacecraft on Nov.
+5, 1968, after it was in heliocentric orbit.

 Planetary scientists reviewed data from both Mariner 5 and the Soviet Venera 4 at a conference at Kitt Peak National Observatory in March 1968, one of the first major international meetings to discuss the results of planetary exploration.
 Scientists concluded that neither Mariner 5 nor Venera 4 had been entirely successful in communicating data about conditions at the planet’s surface.